golang-leipzig/golang-leipzig.github.io/content/posts/meetup-10-invitation.md

 videoconferencing.
 If you have other useful tools, just [drop us a line](mailto:martin.czygan@gmail.com).

-Given probable limitation of the medium, we do not plan to have any long presentation, but instead would be more interested in the following:
+Given the limits of the medium, we do not plan to have any long presentation, but instead would be more interested in the following:

 * Do you work remotely - if so, how do you manage the situation?
 * What tools you find useful for development, communication or collaboration?